KenKundert/sshconfig/README.rst

        user = 'dumper'
        hostname = '143.18.194.32'
        port = ports.choose([22, 80, 443])
-       if port in [443]:
+       if port in [80, 443]:
            proxyJump = 'tunnelr'
            port = 22
        identityFile = 'my2014key'

-In this example Backups indicates that it supports ports 22, 80 and 443 even though the server itself only supports port 22.
+In this example *Backups* indicates that it supports ports 22, 80 and 443 even though the server itself only supports port 22.
 However, if port 80 or port 443 is selected, then *tunnelr* is configured as a jump server.
-The port must be reset to port 22 so that the jump server connect to port 22 on the Backups server.
+The port must be reset to port 22 so that the jump server connects to port 22 on the Backups server.